 - Impacts of the COVID-19 pandemic on labor.
 Methodology: quantitative—analysis of the Susenas and National Labor Force Survey (Sakernas) data, literature study, media tracking, and focus group discussion (FGD) with entrepreneurs’ associations

-- Monitoring of the distance learning (PJJ) policy at the elementary school level
+- Monitoring of the distance learning (PJJ) policy at the elementary school level.
+Methodology:

 a) Quantitative: online survey

-b) Qualitative: in-depth interviews with elementary school teachers
+b) Qualitative: in-depth interviews with elementary school teacher

 - Monitoring of the Pre-employment Card program implementation.
 Methodology: qualitative—in-depth interviews with ministries and institutions, and Pre-employment Card beneficiaries